vgrankin/phalcon_jwt_restapi_demo/README.md

 ## Notes

 You will still need to:
 - implement token refresh
 - send or store jwt the appropriate way on client system
+- map responses of your API with appropriate HTTP statuses (for example when to send 200 or 500 etc.)
 - implement SSL (https) instead of http connection
 - reorganize code for your needs and implement new features
 * use docker and composer to install additional software required by your project

 ## Links